p4lang/p4c/README.md

 compilation and simplifying debugging.

-We recommend installing a new version of [gdb](http://ftp.gnu.org/gnu/gdb)., because older gdb versions do not always handle C++11 correctly.
+We recommend installing a new version of [gdb](http://ftp.gnu.org/gnu/gdb)., because older gdb versions do not always handle C++11 or newer correctly.

 We recommend exuberant ctags for navigating source code in Emacs and vi.  `sudo apt-get install exuberant-ctags.` The Makefile targets `make ctags` and `make